Gray135/movie-data-insights/README.md

 ---
 ## Folder Structure

-- `sql-queries/` – Contains all SQL queries used to analyze the data
+- [sql-queries/](sql-queries) – Contains all SQL queries used to analyze the data
-- `images/` – Contains all screenshots used in the README
+- [images/](images) – Contains all screenshots used in the README
-- `dashboard.pbix` – Power BI file for interactive exploration
+- [movie_roi_dashboard.pbix](dashboard/movie_roi_dashboard.pbix) – Power BI file for interactive exploration
-- `README.md` – Project overview, business questions, and query links
+- [README.md](README.md) – Project overview, business questions, and query links

 ---